danielfrg/danielfrg.com/content/blog/2015/12/pydata-2015.md

+---
-Title: Talk @ PyData NYC 2015: Querying 1.6 billion reddit comments with python
+title: "Talk @ PyData NYC 2015: Querying 1.6 billion reddit comments with python"
-Slug: pydata-2015-quering-1-6-billion-reddit-comments-with-python
+slug: pydata-2015-quering-1-6-billion-reddit-comments-with-python
-Date: 2015-12-04
+date: 2015-12-04
-Tags: Talk,PyData,Pytho,Blaze,Ibis,Reddit,Impala
+tags: ["Talk", "PyData", "Python", "Blaze", "Ibis", "Reddit", "Impala"]
-Author: Daniel Rodriguez
+author: Daniel Rodriguez
+---

 I had the luck to go to beautiful NYC in the fall to give a talk at PyData NYC 2015.